Plastic colour-coded chopping boards can help avoid cross-contamination of food in your kitchen.

 Do you work in a commercial kitchen or food preparation area such as a factory or restaurant?

 Do you need a chopping board hygiene poster for your wall?
+Our handy will poster will help your staff remember which colour board to use.

 Please feel free to download and print off Cooksmill’s very own colour-coded chopping board hygiene poster for kitchens & food preparation areas.
 It’s 100% FREE and has been formatted in A4 size.